RameenM/Amazon-FBA-Demand-Validation-Competitive-Momentum-Analysis/README.md

 ### Sales Estimation Data

 Sales estimation data was obtained from Helium 10 and Alibaba and includes estimated daily units sold, listing price, and derived revenue values.
 Approximately 30 days of daily data were analyzed.
-These estimates are not treated as precise measurements but are used to identify behavioral patterns such as consistency of purchases, directional demand trends, volatility, and potential price sensitivity.
+These estimates are not treated as precise measurements but are used to identify consistency of purchases and demand trends.

 ### Best Seller Rank (BSR) Data

 BSR data provides a relative measure of product performance within its competitive environment.
-Between 30 and 90 days of BSR data were used to evaluate whether sales activity translated into improved competitive positioning or whether gains were absorbed by increased competition.
-While BSR does not indicate unit volume directly, it serves as a validation mechanism for demand persistence over time.
+Between 30 and 90 days of BSR data were used to evaluate whether sales activity translated into improved competitive positioning within primary and subcategory.
+It is important to note here, however, that for this research only subcategory BSR data was used during the analysis.
+This is because sales fluctuations are more visible since the comparison is across similar BSRs.
+In the primary category this momentum would be slower.

 ---

-## Focus on Subcategory BSR

-The analysis prioritizes subcategory BSR rather than primary category BSR.
-Primary category rankings aggregate a broad and heterogeneous set of products, resulting in slower movement and reduced sensitivity to short-term demand changes.
-Subcategory BSR compares more similar products, responds more quickly to sales fluctuations, and provides clearer early signals of momentum.

-Primary BSR was reviewed for context but excluded from the main visuals to maintain analytical focus on actionable demand indicators.

----

-## Visual Analysis Overview (Evidence-Based Interpretation)
+## Visual Analysis Overview

 ### Daily Units Sold Trend

 The daily units sold visualization shows a clear upward shift in baseline demand over time.
-Early observations cluster in the low-to-mid teens, while later values consistently reach the high teens and low twenties, with multiple peaks approaching or exceeding 25 units per day.
-Despite normal daily volatility, there are no extended low-demand periods, indicating repeatable and sustained demand rather than isolated spikes.
+Early observations remain around 10–16 units per day, while later values consistently reach 17–22 units, with multiple peaks approaching or exceeding 25 units per day.
+Despite normal daily volatility, there are no extended low-demand periods, indicating sustained and repeatable demand rather than isolated spikes.
 ---

 ### Estimated Revenue Trend

 Estimated revenue increases alongside unit sales and does not exhibit prolonged flat or declining periods.
 The alignment between rising unit volume and rising revenue indicates that sales growth is not driven solely by aggressive price discounting, reinforcing the conclusion that demand growth is economically meaningful.
 ---

 ### Price vs. Units Sold

-The price-versus-units analysis shows higher unit sales during periods of price reduction, confirming some degree of price sensitivity.
-However, unit sales do not collapse when prices rise, and baseline demand remains present across the full period.
-This suggests that demand is influenced by price but not entirely dependent on discounts.
+Estimated revenue rises alongside unit sales and does not show extended flat or declining periods.
+This indicates that higher sales volumes are generating higher revenue, suggesting that demand growth is not solely driven by price reductions and reflects economically meaningful demand.
 ---

 ### Weekly Subcategory BSR Trend

-The subcategory BSR trend fluctuates between approximately the 2,000 and 6,000 rank range.
-Periods of ranking improvement are followed by deterioration, indicating increasing competitive pressure.
-This demonstrates that while the product can sell, competitive forces remain active and dynamic.
+The subcategory BSR moves within a broad range and shows frequent ups and downs.
+Periods of improvement are often followed by declines, indicating active competition.
+This suggests that while the product can generate sales, competitive pressure in the market remains strong and ongoing.
 ---

 ### Sales and BSR Momentum Alignment

-When weekly sales totals are aligned with weekly subcategory BSR, higher sales do not consistently translate into improved rankings.
-Weeks with strong unit sales sometimes coincide with stagnant or worsening BSR positions.
-This divergence highlights the structural difference between the two metrics:
+When weekly sales are compared with weekly subcategory BSR, higher sales do not always lead to better rankings.
+Some weeks show strong sales while rankings remain unchanged or decline.
+This happens because sales measure how much the product sells on its own, while BSR reflects how it performs relative to competitors.
+The mismatch shows that competition is increasing and absorbing part of the demand growth, not that demand is missing.

-- Sales estimation reflects absolute demand for the product
-- BSR reflects relative performance against competitors

-The lack of one-to-one alignment indicates that competitive activity absorbs part of the demand growth rather than demand being absent.

 ---

 ### 7-Day Rolling Average Demand

-Applying a seven-day rolling average reduces daily volatility and reveals a sustained demand level that remains elevated throughout the observed period.
-The smoothed trend does not revert to early-period lows, supporting the interpretation that demand growth is structural rather than noise-driven.
+A seven-day rolling average calculates the average sales over the most recent seven days, updating this value each day.
+This smooths out normal day-to-day fluctuations and highlights the underlying demand trend.
+After applying this smoothing, demand remains consistently higher and does not return to earlier low levels, indicating that the increase in demand is sustained rather than driven by short-term noise.
 ---

 ### Average Daily Demand (Last 14 Days)